hollaex/hollaex-apidoc/source/index.html.md

 	"status": true
 }
 ```
-This endpoint retrieves the exchange health.
+This endpoint retrieves the exchange's basic information and checks its health.

 ### HTTP Request